uaf-arctic-eco-modeling/dos-tem/README.md

 Dos-tem consists of a single set of source algorithms, with two distinct interfaces for using these algorithms, each with its own purpose: the Extrapolation interface and the Calibration interface.

 Both interfaces use generally the same source code on the back end, but the user interacts with the program differently.
-The Extrapolation interface exposes only the command line and is used for performing future projecting simulations.
-The Calibration interface provides a means for the user to interact graphically with the program.
+The Extrapolation interface exposes only the command line and is used for performing *future projecting* simulations.
+The Calibration interface provides a means for the user to interact graphically with the program and is used to perform curve fitting to adjust parameters before running a future projecting simulation.

+The primary source code is located in the `src/` directory.
+This includes the C++ code needed to provide the Extrapolation interface.
+The Calibration interface is stored in the `calibration` directory.
+The Calibration interface is provided via Java code that *wraps* the main C++ source codes.

 Downloading
 -------------